 - Pain and suffering: In wrongful death cases, pain and suffering are not always awarded.
-This compensation is awarded to support surviving family members for emotional distress.
+This compensation is awarded to support surviving family members in emotional distress.

-- Loss of love, care, protection, and guidance: Death of a loved one may lead to loss of companionship, love, and consortium.
+- Loss of love, care, protection, and guidance: The death of a loved one may lead to loss of companionship, love, and consortium.

 Punitive compensation is usually awarded to punish the accused for bad conduct.
 In some States, punitive damages are not available in wrongful death lawsuits.
 However, in other States, punitive damages may be recovered for medical malpractice cases such as nursing home abuse and death.